 Spaghetti aglio, oio e peperoncino, which is a pasta cooked in oil, garlic, and chili pepper, never too spicy.

 Arrabbiata is a pasta with a simple tomato sauce, but don’t forget to say “no parmesan!”.
 We like to put it everywhere…

-11 Where to find the best pasta in Rome
+11 Where will you find the best pasta in Rome?

 13 The Bruschetta

 The extremely simple and famous bruschetta made its way from the family spring BBQs to the restaurant table, and the locals love it.
 A thick slice of homemade bread grilled and seasoned with garlic and olive oil, and dressed with a cherry tomato salad upon serving.
 You can also have bruschetta with ham, mushroom, artichoke, or olive sauce.
 Each restaurant makes its bruschetta recipe.
 If you want to try a few of them, you can order a dish called “bruschette miste”.
 My favorite bruschetta in Rome is at Da Mario in the Pigneto neighborhood (Via del Pigneto, 53), and Insalata Ricca in Piazza del Risorgimento, 5.